shz/vztouch/readme.md

 The listeners are bound to `window`, but events will only fire when they occur on `a` elements.
 Note that this is only supported in **IE9 and up**.

+#### `dragDirection` - Locks dragging to one axis

+If this is set to `'horizontal'`, then the element will only be dragged along the X axis.
+If the value is `'vertical'`, then the element will only be dragged along the Y axis.

+The key reason you'll use this option is that drags on the other axes trigger *native browser behavior*.
+Most significantly, this includes scrolling on mobile devices.
+By using, for example, `dragDirection: 'horizontal'`, you allow the user to scroll vertically even when they touch down on the element to do it.

 ## Testing

 There's no test suite per-se.
 Given the nature of dealing with browser